 During my first term in Congress, I was proud to help write the Wall Street Reform and Consumer Protection Act (Dodd-Frank), which creates robust consumer protections and helps ensure taxpayers are never again on the hook to bail out large financial institutions.
 Dodd-Frank gives federal regulators the authority to take preemptive corrective action to assess risk exposure and curb financial activity that jeopardizes the stability of the economy.
 Furthermore, it allows consumers to participate in the financial markets on a fair and transparent playing field.

 At the epicenter of the financial crisis was the startling decline in the housing market.
-As the housing market slowly recovers, one of the committee’s top priorities is to reform the government sponsored enterprises (GSEs) so that they both continue to assist middle class families achieve the dream of home ownership and ensure that the American taxpayer is never again exposed to risky behavior in the housing market.
-The federal government must maintain a limited role to provide oversight, protect taxpayers against losses, and ensure continued access to safe and affordable mortgage products, like traditional 30-year fixed mortgage.
+As the housing market recovers, one of the my top priorities is to reform the government sponsored enterprises (GSEs) so that they both continue to assist middle class families achieve the dream of home ownership and ensure that the American taxpayer is never again exposed to risky behavior in the housing market.
+The federal government must maintain a limited role to provide oversight, protect taxpayers against losses, and ensure continued access to safe and affordable mortgage products, like traditional 30-year fixed mortgages.

 To that end, I recently announced a new housing finance reform proposal along with Reps.
 Delaney and Carney that will use private sector market forces to appropriately price risk while putting the scale and security of a government guarantee behind the program.
 This plan will create a housing finance system that is fair for borrowers, lenders, and taxpayers.
 Specifically, our legislation will:

 - allow the government to expand the capacity of housing finance while allowing the private sector to price all of the risk;

 - Create incentives for private capital’s market share in housing to grow over time;

 - Create a path for Fannie Mae and Freddie Mac to be sold as independent companies without any government support or monopoly status; and

 - Create additional funds for low income housing.